dmitrysamodurov/Aspose.Email-Documentation/net/developer-guide/working-with-exchange-ews-client/working-with-exchange-mailbox-and-messages/_index.md

 ---
-title: Working with Exchange Mailbox and Messages - Read Email from Exchange Server in C#
+title: Retrieve and Manage Exchange Server Mailbox Information Using EWS
-ArticleTitle: Working with Exchange Mailbox and Messages - Read Email from Exchange Server in C#
+ArticleTitle: Retrieve and Manage Exchange Server Mailbox Information Using EWS
 linktitle: Working with Exchange Mailbox and Messages
 type: docs
 weight: 20